 Also, if you’re new to using CBD oil, we recommend you start with 10 milligrams per day to establish a safe, effective amount for you.
 Most of our RA colleagues end up getting relief when they take 20mg of full spectrum lab grade CBD tincture under the tongue twice per day.
 It’s important to hold it there for at least 60 seconds.
 Others with more severe pain go as high as 80mg twice or more per day to get full relief.

 There has been an explosion of new CBD products hitting the market in the past year.
 We’re seeing reports of many of them having far less CBD than they report or even including no CBD at all.
 Worse some have even failed testing for pesticides and dangerous bacteria.
 The FDA seems to be ramping up enforcement to tackle this problem.
 In our search for the best for pain we tested dozens of products amongst our staff, and through our network of RA readers and found Spruce CBD to be the most effective.

 Spruce Natural Labs is a 100% US grown, tested, and bottled company dedicated to producing the highest quality, lab grade CBD products aimed at getting the maximum effect.
 Spruce only sells full spectrum CBD oil tinctures in a 750mg and extra strength 2,400mg for people with the worst pain needs.
 No gummies, no capsules, and no CBD isolate which the founders tell us “has a low rate of success for most people”.
 It is important to note that Spruce products do contain the legal limit of no more than 0.3% THC which means you do run a risk of possibly testing positive if you take a marijuana drug test.
 You should probably avoid it if you will be drug tested.

-Our best results came from taking both the CBD oil under the tongue and applying the CBD cream at the same time to the joints in pain.
+Our best results came from taking both the CBD oil under the tongue while at the same time applying the CBD cream (or more potent salve, or lotion) directly to the joints in pain.

 💵RASN Members can use coupon code RASN to get 18% off your order 💵